reyhkm/room-3d/README.md

-# Reykal's 3D Room
+# Reykal's Room - Interactive 3D Experience

-This is a modern 3D room portfolio created with React, Vite, and Three.js (using React Three Fiber).
+This project is an interactive 3D room built with React, Three.js, and Tailwind CSS.
+Users can explore the room, view photos, and interact with elements in the scene.

-## Features

-- A 3D room environment you can navigate.
-- A text element displaying "REYKAL ROOM".
-- An interactive picture frame where you can upload and display your own photo.

 ## How to Run